TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Gettext/Index.rst

 This property can be used to retrieve values from "above" the current page's root.
 Take the below page tree and assume that we are on the page "Here you are!".
-Using the "levelfield" propertydescribed above, it is possible to goup only to the page "Site root", because it is the root of a new (sub-)site.
+Using the "levelfield" property described above, it is possible to go up only to the page "Site root", because it is the root of a new (sub-)site.
 With "fullRootLine" it is possible to go all the way up to page tree root.
 The numbers between square brackets indicate to which page each value of *pointer* would point to::